joomla/coding-standards/manual/en-US/coding-standards/chapters/basic-guidelines.md

 ### Basic Guidelines

 This chapter outlines the basic guidelines covering files contributed to the Joomla project.
+The most important rule to remember when coding for the Joomla project, **if in doubt, please ask**.

 ### File Format